NVIDIA/DeepLearningExamples/PyTorch/SpeechRecognition/Jasper/README.md

 The `scripts/train.sh` script runs a job on a single node that trains the Jasper model from scratch using LibriSpeech as training data.
 To make training more efficient, we discard audio samples longer than 16.7 seconds from the training dataset, the total number of these samples is less than 1%.
 Such filtering does not degrade accuracy, but it allows us to decrease the number of time steps in a batch, which requires less GPU memory and increases training speed.
 Apart from the default arguments as listed in the [Parameters](#parameters) section, by default the training script:

-* Runs on 8 32GB V100 GPUs with training and evaluation batch size 64
+* Runs on 8 GPUs with at least 32GB of memory and training/evaluation batch size 64, split over two gradient accumulation steps
-* Uses FP16 precision with AMP optimization level O1 (default)
+* Uses TF32 precision (A100 GPU) or FP32 (other GPUs)
-* Enables cudnn benchmark to make mixed precision training faster
 * Trains on the concatenation of all 3 LibriSpeech training datasets and evaluates on the LibriSpeech dev-clean dataset
-* Uses a seed of 6
+* Maintains an exponential moving average of parameters for evaluation
+* Has cudnn benchmark enabled
 * Runs for 400 epochs
 * Uses an initial learning rate of 0.015 and polynomial (quadratic) learning rate decay
 * Saves a checkpoint every 10 epochs